gosub-com/Zurfur/README.md

 The heap allocation model of C#, and inherited by Zurfur, is designed to make garbage collection fast and efficient.
 Interior references (i.e. references that point inside an object) are never stored on the heap.
-Whenever an interior reference is obtained, the object that holds it is pinned until the reference is discarded.

-Pinning all objects on the memory stack allows references to be passed to functions only on the execution stack.
+Whenever an interior reference is obtained, the object that holds it is pinned on the memory stack (or async task stack) until the reference is discarded.
+From then on, it can be passed down the WebAssembly execution stack without worrying about it.

 There is more info on GC implementation here [Internals](Doc/Internals.md)